adn6868/percentilePoolApi/README.md

 - faster development process :rocket: :full_moon_with_face:
 - build-in type check at run time
 - come with `docs` so I don't have to
+- async run in the future if necessary
+- Never use FastAPI and I want to learn new thing

 2. Since I need to optimized appending to the existing pool instead of inserting a new pool, `db` is set to simply be a dictionary where the key is the `poolId`
 .
 This way I get O(1) when calling append on the existing pool.